 12 Fantastic SEO Benefits of Blogging

-To shed some light on the benefits of blogging, I’ve put together a list of 12 SEO benefits of blogging.
+But, even today many companies still struggle to add blogging as part of their marketing plan.
+To shed some light on the benefits of blogging, We've put together a list of 12 SEO benefits of blogging.

-Blogging itself can positively impact a company in a number of ways, but blogs also add a lot of value to a company’s SEO performance.
+Blogging can positively impact a company in many ways, but blogs also add a lot of SEO benefits.
 Here’s the impact it can have:

 Direct SEO Benefits

 When you develop a blog, you’re able to reach a wider range of search queries.
 For instance, if a person searches “Why blogs are good for seo,” the search results are mainly going to generate blogs like this one.

 Blogging works well to get your website to appear in search results that your website's main pages are able to rank for.

 If you’re not blogging, you’re missing out on a whole pool of potential visitors.